How Rewards Work

 Smapp displays actual earned rewards on the SMESHING screen:

-They're also available in the explorer.
-Finally, actual rewards for a given coinbase address can also be read from the command line using the API:
+Earned rewards are also available in the explorer.
+Finally, actual rewards for a given coinbase (the address to which the reward tokens are sent) address can also be fetched via the command line using the Spacemesh API:

 > grpcurl -plaintext -d "{ \"filter\": { \"account_id\": { \"address\": \"sm1qqqqqqzgxd05fhulhhtqyl2s8tqsmg4wvhyvwagag395g\" }, \"account_data_flags\": 2 } }" 127.0.0.1:9092 spacemesh.v1.GlobalStateService.AccountDataQuery